dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

   "prefix",           // A prefix added to all exported metric names. defaultDimensions,  // Default dimensions that will be added to all exported metrics.
   "metrics-source",   // Set the metrics source.
-Will be exported as dimension with "dt.metrics.source" as its key. true                // Turn Dynatrace metadata enrichment on or off (true by default).
+Will be exported as dimension with "dt.metrics.source" as its key. true                // Enable Dynatrace metadata enrichment (true by default).
 );

-var metric = MetricsFactory.CreateLongCounterDelta("long-counter", 23, timestamp: new DateTime(2021, 01, 01, 12, 00, 00));
+var metric = MetricsFactory.CreateLongCounterDelta("long-counter", 23, timestamp: DateTime.Now);

 // Serialize the metric Console.WriteLine(serializer.SerializeMetric(metric));